foreverfl/vscode/docs/typescript/typescript-tutorial.md

 Rebuild by running `tsc` and you should now have a `helloworld.js.map` in the `out` directory next to `helloworld.js`.

-With `helloworld.ts` open in the editor, press `kb(workbench.action.debug.start)`.
+With `helloworld.ts` open in the editor, press `F5`.
 If you have other debugger extensions installed, you need to select **Node.js** from the dropdown.

 The debugger will start a session, run your code, and display the "Hello World" message in the Debug console panel.

 ![debug console output](images/tutorial/debug-console.png)

 In `helloworld.ts`, set a breakpoint by clicking on the left gutter of the editor.
 You will see a red circle if the breakpoint is set.
-Press `kb(workbench.action.debug.start)` again.
-Execution will stop when the breakpoint is hit and you'll be able to see debugging information such as variable values and the call stack in the **Run and Debug** view (`kb(workbench.view.debug)`).
+Press `F5` again.
+Execution will stop when the breakpoint is hit and you'll be able to see debugging information such as variable values and the call stack in the **Run and Debug** view (`Ctrl+Shift+D`).

 ![debug breakpoint](images/tutorial/debug-breakpoint.png)